Paper Giant

 A diagram showing the missing parts to the DSP process

-We ran a hybrid research/design phase, speaking to people with lived experience as well as support workers and family members who act in a support role.
-We also engaged frequently with SSRV’s steering committee, which includes people with deep expertise in the disability space – from advocacy, to legal, to policy and research.
+To design something genuinely useful, we needed to hear from people who had lived this experience.
+We spoke with applicants, support workers, and family members who act in support roles.
+We also worked closely with SSRV's steering committee, which includes people with deep expertise across disability advocacy, law, policy, and research.

 Postit notes from a design iteration session